krishna-d-codes/GlowAI/README.md

 Responsive Web Design

-👤 Author
+🙋‍♂️ Author

 Krishna Dighe
-🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/krishna-dighe410)
+Connect with me on [LinkedIn](https://www.linkedin.com/in/krishna-dighe410)

 🧠 Inspiration

-GlowAI was built with a passion for simple, intelligent, and elegant skincare guidance.
+GlowAI was created to blend beautiful web design with practical skincare guidance.
-The goal was to create a website that is clean, helpful, and modern, offering personalized recommendations and a pleasant browsing experience for all users.
+Inspired by premium skincare brands, the goal was to build a website that feels modern, helpful, and easy to use — offering users both education and product suggestions in a clean, interactive experience.